jenkinsci/ci.jenkins.io-runner/README.md

 ### Quickstart

-0. Checkout this repo
+1. Checkout this repo
-1. Configure Maven Settings file according to the [Jenkins Plugin Tutorial](https://wiki.jenkins.io/display/JENKINS/Plugin+tutorial) so that plugins can be properly downloaded for the pom.xml input
 2. Run `make docker` to build the base image
-3. Run `make clean build` to build the Jenkinsfile Runner image
-4. Run `make run` to run a simple demo
+3. Run `make run` to run a simple demo
-5. Run `make demo-plugin` to run a demo of the plugin build
+4. Run `make demo-plugin` to run a demo of the plugin build

 ### Usage